Watch the teaser trailer!

 Macungie Township in the late 1790s was a hotbed of patriotic protest.
 Local farmers and others joined together to voice strident opposition to the way they perceived the new nation was going under President John Adams’s administration, and rebelled against a new federal tax.
 Named after its leader, John Fries (pronounced “freeze”), the Fries Rebellion made waves at the highest levels of the new government.

-Be part of this exciting adventure to bring The Fries Rebellion film to schools!
+Be part of this exciting adventure to bring The Fries Rebellion film to schools and the public!

 Thank you for your support!